SforAiDl/genrl/docs/source/usage/tutorials/Deep/NoisyNet_DQN.rst

 Action Selection
 ----------------

-The action selection is no longer greedy since the exploration is driven by the noise in the neural network layers.
+The action selection is no longer epsilon-greedy since the exploration is driven by the noise in the neural network layers.
 The action selection is done greedily.

 Noisy Parameters
 ----------------